Warren Sapp's New Salary in Colorado: Exploring His Financial Package

 Implications for Colorado Football and Recruit Spending

-The University of Colorado is making a good, strategic investment in this hiring, and Warren Sapp is its newest employee.
+The University of Colorado is making a good, strategic investment in this hiring.
 Being able to learn from a Hall of Famer can be an immense carrot in the recruiting world.

 Additionally, Sapp's participation could improve the football budget in general.
 As the program grows and hopefully improves its performance, more exposure can simply result in higher ticket revenues, merchandise sales, and increased support from alumni or fan donors.
 The additional opening would bolster funding for that program, helping it expand and providing more resources for the hiring of coaches and development facilities.